Kodikuu/libmatoya/README.md

 - Wrap old, cumbersome interfaces into modern, ergonomic interfaces
 - Bundle common application tasks into a single dependency

+The `libmatoya` interface can be considered a blend of basic window management (i.e. features of [`SDL`](https://github.com/libsdl-org/SDL) and [`GLFW`](https://github.com/glfw/glfw)), cross platform utility and convenience (audio playback, threads, queues, lists, filesystem helpers), and application management features that you might find in [`Electron`](https://github.com/electron/electron) or the browser's [`Web APIs`](https://developer.mozilla.org/en-US/docs/Web/API).
+THe philosophy is that to be productive in developing a modern application, you usually need all of this stuff, so why not put it all in one place.

+- Image compression/decompression routines
+- Common cryptography tasks such as CRC32, SHA1, SHA256, HMAC, secure random number generation, and AES-GCM
+- Simple filesystem heplers intended for basic IO on small files
+- JSON parsing and construction
+- Wrapped window and graphics context supporting `OpenGL`, `D3D9`, `D3D11`, and `Metal`
+- Built in frame rendering with a variety of color formats inteded for video players and emulators
+- Built in UI draw list rendering intended for output from systems such as imgui or nuklear
+- Simple commonly used data structures: linked list, thread safe queue, and hash table
+- Many threading features including readers-writer locks and thread pools
+- HTTP/HTTPS and WebSockets using platform specific crypto libraries (`libssl` on Linux)

 The name comes from a character in [Final Fantasy](https://en.wikipedia.org/wiki/Final_Fantasy_(video_game)) who needs a crystal eye to see.

 The development of this library is closely tied to [Merton](https://github.com/matoya/merton).